TodePond/TodePondDotCom/wikiblogarden/art/comedy/readme.md

 ## What is a joke?

-It's a joke that it's the year 2024 tech humour is still terrible because:
+Tech humour is still terrible because:

 - It doesn't defy expectation.
 - There's no hidden subtext.